arleybls/node-haflare-webhook/README.md

 ####Logentries.com
 You will need 2 log facilities, one as 'Node.js' type to receive events the application and another one, type 'Plain TCP, UDP', to receive logs from HAProxy;
 - Create a new log for Node.js, follow steps and write down the log token to use it on the node-haflare-webhoook.js;
 - Create a manual configuration log of type 'Plain TCP, UDP'.
-As soon as the log is created you will have a few minutes to configure HAProxy to send log events do Logentries can lock the port to you.
+As soon as the log is created you will have a few minutes to configure HAProxy to send log events so Logentries.com can lock the port to your application.
 Write down the port.
 - On the HAproxy log created, set up a new Tag/Alarm with the following options:

 > - Name: Bad Request